Great Lakes Basin Forest Health Collaborative

 American Beech (Fagus grandifolia)

 American beech trees live across the eastern U.S., and are especially abundant in the beech-maple forests.
-The first documented case of beech bark disease in the U.S. was in Massachusetts in 1929.
-And in 2012, beech leaf disease was first discovered in Ohio, caused by a nematode that damages leaves.
+The first documented case of beech bark disease in the U.S. was in Massachusetts in 1929 and it has spread through the Great Lakes Region.
+In 2012, beech leaf disease was first discovered in Ohio, caused by a nematode that damages leaves.

 Read more about beech trees